oxidecomputer/cobalt/README.md

 # Cobalt

 Hi there, welcome to Cobalt.
-Cobalt is a collection of [Bluespec](https://github.com/B-Lang-org/bsc) interfaces and modules, used by [Oxide Computer](https://github.com/oxidecomputer) to implement custom logic for its [new computer](https://www.youtube.com/watch?v=vvZA9n3e5pc).
+Cobalt is a collection of [Bluespec](https://github.com/B-Lang-org/bsc) interfaces and modules, and tooling used by [Oxide Computer](https://github.com/oxidecomputer) to implement custom logic for its [new computer](https://www.youtube.com/watch?v=vvZA9n3e5pc).
 Since we developed some of these pieces on readily [available](https://www.latticesemi.com/products/developmentboardsandkits/ecp5evaluationboard)